nicolasard/personalStuff/Grafana.md

 #### About Filebeat
 Filebeat it's the application that reads the logs from and send them to Logstash.

+❓ TODO: Check why filebeat won't process twice the same file, maybe it's hashing it.
+Where?

 #### About Logstash
 Logstash have the concept of *"Pipelines"*.
 A pipeline has a input, it could have a filter, and it have an output.

 The most common filter that you can use in Logstash it's called Grok https://www.elastic.co/guide/en/logstash/7.6/plugins-filters-grok.html